 At St Dominic Savio oracy has a central place in our curriculum, reflecting the vital importance of spoken language in our pupils’ development.
 Pupils are supported to speak in Standard English at all times whilst at school.
 There are opportunities to talk right across the curriculum as this is recognised as being a key way in which pupils develop their learning.
 Pupils are supported to talk about their ideas, helping to consolidate their learning.
 In addition to making formal presentations and participating in debates, pupils are challenged to elaborate and explain clearly their understanding and ideas.

-The children in Key Stage Two are formally assessed on the 100 word list for their year group each February.
+The children in Key Stage 2 are formally assessed on the 100 word list for their year group each February.

 Suggested reading list